http4k/www/src/website/content/learn.md

 type: learn
 ---

 The http4k technical documentation has been designed following the **Grand Unified Theory of Documentation**.
 Overall, the http4k developers firmly believe that API design should be natural and friendly to the user, and hence the codebase is not heavily commented.
-If we have done our jobs correctly, someone with the correct knowledge of a particular domain or platform should be able to implement systems using the http4k APIs by just using an IDE.
+Someone with the correct knowledge of a particular domain or platform can implement systems using the http4k APIs by just using an IDE.

 That said, there remains a lot to be written to ensure that the basic concepts of the toolkit are written down, and that users can leverage the significant number of features that http4k provides.